osohq/oso/docs/content/python/new-roles/examples.md

 resources.
 In GitClub, a member of an organization is granted read access to all repositories within that organization.

-We can model this access control model with **cross resource implied roles**.
+We can model this access control model with **cross-resource implied roles**.

 First, we'll define how organizations and repositories are related.